okta/okta-signin-widget/README.md

 As far as your app is concerned, the customized widget behaves the same as the default Okta-hosted widget and you can use the same [hosted flow][].

+> **Note:** There will be a configuration object on the page which contains all required values and enabled features.
+You will most likely not need to modify this object.
+If you find that you do need to modify this configuration, take care not to overwrite or remove any required values.

 ### Embedded (self-hosted)

 For a completely seamless experience that allows for the highest level of customization, you can embed the Sign-In Widget directly into your application.
 This allows full use of the widget's [configuration](#configuration) and [API](#api-reference).

-Using an embedded widget for client-side web and native apps can avoid the round-trip redirect of the [hosted flow][].
-An embedded widget can perform the [OIDC][] flow and return [OAuth][] tokens directly within the application.
-See [showSignInToGetTokens](#showsignintogettokens).
+Using an embedded widget, client-side web and native apps can avoid the round-trip redirect of the [hosted flow][] in many cases.
+See [showSignIn](#showsignin).

-Server-side web applications using the [authorization code flow][] complete the [OIDC][] flow and receive [OAuth][] tokens on the server, so they **must use a redirect flow**.
+Server-side web applications will receive [OAuth][] tokens server-side, so they **must handle a redirect callback**.
 These apps should use [showSignInAndRedirect](#showsigninandredirect).

-Organizations using the Okta [Identity Engine][] should follow the [interaction code flow](#interaction-code-flow).

-You can embed the Sign-In Widget in your app by either including a script from the Okta CDN or bundling the npm module [@okta/okta-signin-widget](https://www.npmjs.com/package/@okta/okta-signin-widget) with your app.
+You can embed the Sign-In Widget in your app by either including a script tag that pulls the widget from the [Okta CDN](#using-the-okta-cdn) or bundling the [NPM module](#using-the-npm-module) into your app.

 #### Using the Okta CDN

-Loading our assets directly from the CDN is a good choice if you want an easy way to get started with the widget or don't already have an existing build process that leverages [npm](https://www.npmjs.com/) for external dependencies.
+Loading our assets directly from the CDN is a good choice if you want an easy way to get started with the widget or don't already have an existing build process that leverages [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) for external dependencies.

 To embed the Sign-in Widget via CDN, include links to the JS and CSS files in your HTML: